 The Company has very limited history of operations and no history of earning revenues and it is unlikely that the Company will generate any revenues from operations in the foreseeable future.
 The Company anticipates that its existing cash resources, together with the net proceeds of the Offering, will be sufficient to cover the Company's projected funding requirements for the ensuing year.
 If the Company's exploration program is successful, additional funds will be required for further exploration and development to determine if any deposits are economic and, if economic, to possibly bring such deposits to production.
 Additional funds will also be required for the Company to acquire and explore other mineral interests.
 The Company has limited financial resources and there is no assurance that sufficient additional funding will be available to enable it to fulfill the Company's existing obligations or for further exploration and development on acceptable terms or at all.
-Failure to obtain additional funding on a timely basis could result in delay or indefinite postponement of further exploration and development and could cause the Company to forfeit its interests in some or all of the Company's properties or to reduce or terminate the Company's operations.
-Additional funds raised by the Company from treasury share issuances may result in further dilution to its shareholders or result in a change of control.
+Failure to obtain additional funding on a timely basis could result in delay or indefinite postponement of further exploration and development and could cause the

-Management's Discussion and Analysis For the Three Months Ended March 31, 2024 and 2023
+Management's Discussion and Analysis For the Six Months Ended June 30, 2024 and 2023